cloudxabide/aws-terraform/README.md

 # AWS Terraform

-I don't use TF often enough - tracking some notes here
+I don't use TF often enough - tracking some notes here:
+This is an absolutely basic, uncomplicated get something created quickly setup

 ## Git Config
 You probably want to exclude/ignore some files if you plan on using Git and Terraform
+I don't think it's a great idea to run Terraform in your git repo anyhow...
+Here are a few things you like (at a minimum) should have:
 ```
 $ cat ~/.gitignore_global
 .DS_Store